 Stroke and Vascular Neurology

 The Duke Advanced Comprehensive Stroke Center, originally named the Duke Center for Cerebrovascular Disease and was founded by Dr. Albert Heyman in 1966 as a collaborative effort of the NIH and the Veterans Administration.
 Certified as a Comprehensive Stroke Center by the Joint Commission, we offer the highest level of specialized stroke prevention and stroke care.
-We also offer a fellowship program in vascular neurology with a multidisciplinary faculty from the our Department as well as the Departments of Neurosurgery, Cardiology, and Surgery.
+We also offer a fellowship program in vascular neurology with a multidisciplinary faculty which includes members of our Department as well as the Departments of Neurosurgery, Cardiology, and Surgery.

 The Duke Advanced Comprehensive Stroke Center is based in the School of Medicine (Department of Neurology), and has expanded to develop affiliated programs and includes faculty from an extensive list of clinical departments, research laboratories, and university centers.
 These include affiliations with: